MiguelFalcoPereira/backend-engineering-challenge/README.md

 ### Usage
 Run the main script to analyze all the translation delivered events within the specified time.
+The output of this script will be a file with a timestamp and the calculated average translation delivery time for the last X minutes.

     analyze_translation.py --input_file events.json --window_size 10